 How satisfied are your employees?
 Research shows that less than half of all U.S. employees are unsatisfied with their jobs.
 They may show up to work, “go through the motions” without developing a sense of enjoyment or fulfillment.
 You can foster happy employees.
 First you must measure job satisfaction.

 What Is Job Satisfaction?

-Job satisfaction is referred to as a state of mind, and it is, however is not difficult to measure.
-You can identify levels of job satisfaction by reviewing performance.
-Employees who are not engaged in all three parts of the mind, they dislike their jobs, often display performance strain in one or more essential values; cognitive- knowledge and skills, affective – experiential and/or cultural, or conative -method of execution.
-Conversely, employees can have a high level of job satisfaction and perform poorly.
+Leaders and managers can identify levels of job satisfaction by including the full scope of engagement in performance reviews.
+Employees who are not fully engaged often dislike their jobs, display performance strain in one or more essential values; cognitive (knowledge and skills), affective (experiential or cultural), or conative (natural method of execution).
+We suggest one or more of the critical measures can be missing because employees can experience a high level of job satisfaction in one area and still perform poorly.

 Factors typically viewed as measures of job satisfaction: